 - Check Use the following DNS server addresses, and enter the following values:

 After changing the DNS address, launch Microsoft Edge, to see if the error still occurs while trying to access a certain webpage.
 If not, your problem is solved.

-Speaking of changing DNS settings, it is worth mentioning that Cloudfare recently launch a new DNS server that’s more secure that Google’s.
-You can also try to use 220.127.116.11 and 18.104.22.168 as your DNS settings to see if this fixes your problem.
+Speaking of changing DNS settings, it is worth mentioning that Cloudfare’s 184.108.40.206 server is more secure than Google’s.
+You can use this one or 220.127.116.11 as your DNS settings to see if this fixes your problem.